bcgov/ExchangeLabOps/README.md

 This operations guide is maintained by the [Exchange Lab team](https://dir.gov.bc.ca/gtds.cgi?show=Branch&organizationCode=CITZ&organizationalUnitCode=DPD%2dLab), a key node in the BC Digital Delivery Network and the BC Developer's Exchange.

 The organizational structure the Exchange Lab Team is part of in the Province of B.C. is
-- The Design and Delivery Branch, in
-- The Digital Platforms and Data Division, in
+- The Digital Office, in
 - The Office of the Chief Information Officer, in
 - the Ministry of Citizens' Services.

 ## Project Status

-> ALPHA
+> ALPHA - on hold: the Exchange Lab has transitioned to the Digital office in the Province of BC.
+A new online experience for people seeking to work with the Lab is under development.

 ## Development